 Over time, this can increase the risk of heart attacks and other cardiovascular problems.
 It underscores the importance of routine cholesterol screenings and lifestyle modifications to maintain optimal heart health.

 Smoking, a well-known risk factor for heart attacks, deserves our utmost attention.
-This harmful habit not only damages the lungs but also significantly elevates the risk of heart disease.
-Smoking leads to the build-up of plaque in the arteries, narrowing them and impeding the flow of blood.
+This harmful habit not only damages the lungs but also significantly elevates the risk of coronary artery disease, another heart attack trigger.
+Smoking leads to the build-up of plaque in the arteries, including those supplying blood to the heart, narrowing them and impeding the flow of blood.
+This can severely affect part of the heart muscle, compromising its function and health.

 Moreover, it raises blood pressure, increases the heart's workload, and reduces the amount of oxygen the heart receives.
 To protect your heart, quitting smoking is an essential step in mitigating this potent risk factor.
 Remember, it's never too late to quit, and the benefits to your heart health are immediate and profound.